Topology lets you try before you buy glasses using AR in an app

 It works by first taking a video selfie through the Topology app that aims to perfectly capture your facial measurements and then create custom-made glasses without the hassle of bridge slippage or uneven frames.
 From there you can try on any number of glasses and adjust the lenses for height, width and a number of other features to get the look and fit you want.

 The price isn’t cheap for all that, however.
 Each pair of Topology glasses start at $495 and go upward to $800, depending on the add-ons.
-Compare that price to Warby Parker subscription glasses, which start at $95 or the average pair of manufactured glasses, which usually come out to $150 to $400, according to an optical labs consumer report.
+Compare that price to Warby Parker prescription glasses, which start at $95, or the average pair of manufactured glasses, which usually come out to $150 to $400, according to an optical labs consumer report.

 Varaday is betting consumers will be willing to pay the higher price to get an easy remote order with that custom fit.

-“Yes, we’re expensive but really we’re going after the sect in the market that’s already spending that much or more on glasses and lenses combined,” he told TechCrunch.
+“Yes, we’re expensive, but really we’re going after the sect in the market that’s already spending that much or more on glasses and lenses combined,” he told TechCrunch.
 “No one’s ever had custom before and they fit you incredibly well.”

 Topology just launched in July and says it has already had orders in the “low hundreds.”
-It’s now starting up a digital marketing campaign to increase those orders and awareness of the product and has taken in about $4 million in initial seed capital from the founder of OPI nail polish, George Schaeffer to help it grow.
+It’s now starting up a digital marketing campaign to increase those orders and awareness of the product and has taken in about $4 million in initial seed capital from the founder of OPI nail polish, George Schaeffer, to help it grow.

-I tested it out for myself and found the app made for an interesting use of augmented reality software and came with a high amount of frame styles to choose from.
+I tested it out for myself and found the app made for an interesting use of augmented reality software and came with a high amount of frame styles from which to choose.
 I particularly liked the feature that let you play with lens height and length.

 As for how well it fits?
 You’ll have to be the judge of that for your own face.